-In 2020, the Surgery Flags Software-Services and Procedures v2020.1 expanded the range of eligible codes to include Category I CPT codes under radiology and medicine services and procedures.
-The calendar year 2020 CMS list of covered surgical procedures for ASCs also includes CPT cardiac codes in the range 92920-93986.
-During the review of the additional CPT codes, some inconsistences were identified in the identification of Narrow and Broad surgeries in the Category I surgical and Category III emerging technology codes.
-For this reason, all codes in the following ranges were reviewed in 2020:
+In 2020, the Surgery Flags Software-Services and Procedures expanded the range of eligible codes to include Category I CPT codes under radiology and medicine services and procedures.
+The calendar year 2020 CMS list of covered surgical procedures for ASCs also includes cardiac CPT codes under medical services (codes in the range 92920-93986).
+During the review of the additional CPT codes, some inconsistences were identified and as a result, all codes in the following ranges were reviewed in 2020:

-&lt;sup>6 The crosswalk was provided by Optum and Truven Health Analytics.
+6 The crosswalk was provided by Optum and Truven Health Analytics.